MG's second full-electric model is this MG5 EV compact estate. Jonathan Crouch takes a look.

 Design and Build

-MG already sells the market's most affordable family-sized EV contender, the ZS EV.
-But while that model won't be quite big enough for some families, this contender might well be.
+MG already sells the market's most affordable family-sized EV Crossover, the ZS EV.
+But while that model won't be quite big enough for some families, this contender, the market's most affordable EV estate, just might be.
+The exterior styling, unchanged with this 'Long Range' model, is restrained and conservative and not particularly suggestive of a budget brand.
 It's 4.54m long, which, to give you some perspective, is about 100mm shorter than a Ford Focus Estate, though this MG's 2.6m wheelbase is only 43mm shorter than that Ford's.
 This MG5 is 1.82m wide and 1.54m tall too.
 The exterior styling is restrained and conservative, though not particular suggestive of a budget brand.
 You'll want to know about boot space, which is rated at 578-litres with the rear seats in place.
 That's about 200-litres more room than you'd get from an EV hatch like the Volkswagen ID.3.
 Fold the rear bench flat in this MG5 and you can extend your storage space to 1456-litres.
 Up-front, the fit and finish is close to volume brand standards, without feeling especially plush.
-The top 'Exclusive'-spec variant that most will want enhances things with niceties like leather upholstery and a panoramic sunroof.
+There's an 8-inch central infotainment screen and a further 7-inch screen flanked by analogue gauges in the instrument binnacle.
+The top 'Exclusive'-spec variant that most will want enhances things with niceties like leatherette upholstery and auto air conditioning.
 On the rear seat, there's ample headroom and legroom, even for taller occupants.

 Market and Model